-Within her artistic practice, using sculpture, sound, site-specific installation and performance, LaFleur further unpacks ideas around trauma, which have arisen as a result of audience engagement through AFROTOPIA.
-She has exhibited in BOOM City Detroit curated by Dashboard Co-op (2015); the Something Else Off Biennial, Cairo, Egypt curated by Simon Njami (2015); Future Africa-Visions in Time at the Iwalewahaus at University of Bayreuth, Germany (2015-ongoing); Traveling to Turiya: The Future Mapping Project at the Arcus Center for Social Justice Leadership at Kalamazoo College; Take Root Among the Stars at the Pulitzer Arts Foundation.
+Within her artistic practice, using sculpture, sound, site-specific installation and performance, LaFleur creates healing experiences that are focused on attending to intergenerational trauma embedded in our DNA.
+She has exhibited in BOOM City Detroit curated by Dashboard Co-op (2015); the Something Else Off Biennial, Cairo, Egypt curated by Simon Njami (2015); Future Africa-Visions in Time at the Iwalewahaus at University of Bayreuth, Germany (2015-ongoing); Traveling to Turiya: The Future Mapping Project at the Arcus Center for Social Justice Leadership at Kalamazoo College and Popps Emporium in Detroit; Take Root Among the Stars at the Pulitzer Arts Foundation.

-Known for her expertise on Afrofuturism, LaFleur has presented at Centre Pompidou (Paris), Bucknell University (Lewisburg, PA), TEDxBrooklyn, TEDxDetroit, Iwalewahaus at the University of Bayreuth (Bayreuth, Germany), Ideas City, New Museum (New York), AfroTech Conference (Dortmund, Germany), and Black in Design at Harvard University, among others.
-She is a recipient of the 2015 Knight Arts Challenge Award and serves as board chair of Powerhouse Productions, founding member of the Detroit Culture Council, board member of the Cooley Reuse Project and ONE Mile, and advisory board member of Culture Lab Detroit.
-LaFleur is based in Detroit, Michigan.
+Known for her expertise in Afrofuturism, LaFleur has presented at Centre Pompidou (Paris), TEDxBrooklyn, TEDxDetroit, Ideas City, New Museum (New York), AfroTech Conference (Dortmund, Germany), and Harvard University (Cambridge, MA), Oxford University (Oxford, England), among others.
+She serves as board chair of Powerhouse Productions, a founding member of the Detroit Culture Council, board member of the Cooley Reuse Project and advisory board member of Culture Lab Detroit.
+LaFleur is the host of the podcast Ancient Future News and creative director of EMB Collective Design Studio based in Detroit Michigan.